'Great thing' as adaptive event sends skiers down slopes

 Brooklyn Dane hit the slopes around noon, and made numerous trips down and back up the small lift.

-“We’re an active family,” Jessica Dean said.
+“We’re an active family,” Jessica Dane said.
 “If Brooklyn can’t come with us (on an activity), we’re not going to go.”